My nephew builds web sites, so why should I pay you?

-First, anyone you plan to hire should have actual web sites for you to review. ( Here is my online web portfolio. ) If they do provide sites they have built for you to see, visit them.
-Be sure that they meet the below basic checklist.
-If their other web sites don’t meet these criteria, then you should back away… nay, run.
+First, anyone you plan to hire should have actual web sites for you to review.
+(Here is some of my work.)
+If they do provide sites for you to see, visit them.
+Be sure that each meets the below basic checklist.
+If their other web sites don’t meet these criteria …. then you should back away, nay run!

 Section I. Accessibility